-Humans are less involved, but their involvement becomes more critical.
+Although automation makes the human life easier by the involvement of technology but still it can cause issues and need human assistance in its operations.
+The human intervention becomes very less but still play a crucial role.
 Computers outperform humans for tasks like crunching numbers, analyzing large sets of data, and finding patterns.
 Yet, despite its advances, automation needs humans.

 Automated technologies are designed to manage predictable, routine tasks.
 It is why automation has a large presence in manufacturing and factories.
 Assembly lines follow a specific, standardized process that is repetitive, which means you can teach machines via machine learning.